 - Place everything in a single layer on a large sheet pan and put it into the preheated oven.

 - Cook for 15 minutes.
 Flip everything with a spatula, if you care to.

 You can experiment with this by using olive oil, green chile powder, or other spices, but I think the cinnamon is the key.
 I say a tablespoon of it in the directions, but you should really have enough to coat everything thoroughly, so make sure that happens.
 The aroma while this is cooking is heavenly.

 If you’ve been following along, you may know that I’ve recently gone to a mostly plant-based diet.
 I still allow myself eggs, whey protein, and fish, but not much of those.

 Why have I done this?

-Well, after I completed The Ultimate Reset, a 21-day detoxification process, which involved my learning more about plant-based nutrition (and during which I lost 2 inches off my waist along with 10+ pounds), I felt so good that I decided to see if it was sustainable by staying mostly vegan.
+Well, after I completed a 21-day detoxification process, which involved my learning more about plant-based nutrition (and during which I lost 2 inches off my waist along with 10+ pounds), I felt so good that I decided to see if it was sustainable by staying mostly vegan.
 I enjoy the food quite a lot, so I am looking forward to the next year or so of this near-vegan experiment.